annekurian/theme-park-chatbot/README.md

-# 🎢 AI-Powered Customer Support & Review Summarizer
+# 🎢 AI-Powered Customer Support

 A full-stack TypeScript monorepo built with **Bun** that combines two AI capabilities:

 1. **Wonderworld Chatbot** — a knowledge-grounded customer support agent for the fictional theme park _Wonderworld_, engineered to answer only from a curated knowledge base and refuse out-of-scope queries
-2. **Review Summarizer** — automatically generates concise summaries of customer reviews for 5 electronics products using AI

 > Built as a prototype project based on the _"Build AI-powered Apps"_ course by Mosh Hamedani.